Final Project

 • Include specific midpoint milestones for check-in during second project lab

-• We will review milestones with you and adjust/refine end goals to ensure success in final push
+• Review milestones with us and adjust/refine end goals to ensure success in final push

 Project lab 2 (Week 10)

-In the second project lab, we will review your team's progress on meeting midpoint milestones and ensure you are on-track for completing the remaining work.
+The second project lab ia another working meeting of your team.
+Check in with us to review progress on meeting midpoint milestones and ensure you are on-track for completing the remaining work.

 Each group should prepare a short demo of the project to deliver to the class.
 This is a fun event where you get to show off your work and see all the cool things done by your peers.
 There is much to celebrate!

-Project code/writeup submission due Wednesdaday March 20th 11:59pm
+Project code/writeup submission due Friday Dec 13th 11:59pm

 Your team's github repository is used for coordinating the work throughout the project.
 Be sure to keep up regular commits as you progress.
 The final submission of all of the code must be submitted by the deadline.